patrice-conil/restdoc-helper/README.md

 ## Contributing

-Contributors to this project agree to uphold its [code of conduct][11].

-There are several that you can contribute to restdoc-helper:
+There are several ways to contribute to restdoc-helper:

  - Open a [pull request][12].
  - Ask and answer questions on Stack Overflow using the [`restdoc-helper`][15] tag.